-Kathleen A. Cote, 60, has been a director since January 2001.
-She was the Chief Executive Officer of Worldport Communications, Inc., a European provider of Internet managed services, from May 2001 to June 2003.
+Kathleen A. Cote, 63, has been a director since January 2001.
+She was the Chief Executive Officer of Worldport Communications, Inc., a European provider of Internet managed services, from May 2001 to

+June 2003.
 From September 1998 until May 2001, she served as President of Seagrass Partners, a provider of expertise in business planning and strategic development for early stage companies.
 From November 1996 until January 1998, she served as President and Chief Executive Officer of Computervision Corporation, an international supplier of product development and data management software.
-She is also a director of Verisign, Inc. and 3Com Corporation.
+She is currently a director of VeriSign, Inc. and GT Advanced Technologies, Inc., and, within the last five years, also served as a director of Asure Software, Inc. (formerly Forgent Networks, Inc.) and 3Com Corporation.